Cornell-RelaxML/quip-sharp/README.md

 # QuIP#: [QuIP](https://github.com/jerry-chee/QuIP) with Lattice Codebooks
 This repository contains the official code for **QuIP#**, a weights-only quantization method that is able to achieve near fp16 performance using only 2 bits per weight.
 QuIP# combines lattice codebooks with incoherence processing to create state-of-the-art 2 bit quantized models.
-We provide a full suite of 2 bit Llama 1 and 2 models quantized using QuIP#, as well as a full codebase that allows users to quantize and deploy their own models.
+We provide a full suite of 2 bit Llama 1 and 2 models quantized using QuIP#, including Llama 2 chat models.
-We also provide CUDA kernels that accelerate inference for QuIP# models.
+We also provide a full codebase that allows users to quantize and deploy their own models as well as CUDA kernels that accelerate inference for QuIP# models.

 | Method    | Precision | Wiki $\downarrow$ | C4 $\downarrow$  | ArcE $\uparrow$  | PiQA $\uparrow$  |
 |:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|